J-morag/MAPF/README.md

 * How to run single\multiple Experiments

-        In order to run experiments you will need:
+        In order to run experiments you can use GenericRunManager.
-        RunManager class that extends Environment.RunManagers.A_RunManager and implements the following
+        Alternatively, you can create you own RunManager class that extends Environment.RunManagers.A_RunManager, and implements the following methods:
         1.  abstract void setSolvers(); // choose solvers to add (one or more)
             Example: solvers.add(new CBS_Solver())